theminjunchoi/theminjunchoi.github.io/contents/posts/readme.md

 ---
 title: README
 date: 2024-01-01 22:38:31
-updated: 2025-02-23 20:50:16
+updated: 2025-07-01 00:19:33
 publish: false
 ---
 ## 😄 Introduction
 Hi there!
-I’m **Minjun Choi**.
-I’m always thinking about how the services I create can truly solve problems and make a meaningful difference in the community around me.
-With this mindset, I’m working hard to build better solutions and grow as a developer who genuinely contributes to society.
-Curious about my journey?
+I’m **Minjun Choi** — a problem solver who’s always thinking about how to build services that actually solve problems and make a real impact.
+I care deeply about creating meaningful value through the code I write, not just clean features but outcomes that drive business and help people.
+I’m on a journey to keep learning, building, and contributing to something bigger than myself.
+Curious about what I’m working on?
 Check out my [blog](https://minjun.blog/)!
 ## ✏️ Education
 * [Software (Computer Science & Engineering)](https://cse.cau.ac.kr/main.php), Chung-Ang University (2021.03. ~ )
 ## 💻 Activity